DustinSchimel/Youre_Not_Alone/README.md

 # Youre_Not_Alone
- Game in development for a school project by a group of 3 engineers.
+ Game in development for a school project by a group of 3 engineers and an artist.